- Blacksmith Shop

 The last record of wages being paid was in 1951.
 When the last two employees stopped work, the factory was locked up and all its contents left undisturbed.
 For almost half a century the building with its treasure trove of materials and machinery lay hidden from sight.

-It was with great enthusiasm that in 1998 the Board of the Tantramar Heritage Trust took on a major restoration of the carriage factory site focussing on “the horse era of Tantramar.”
-Some 6000 objects discovered within the building formed the basis for the contents of the museum.
+It was with great enthusiasm that in 1998 the Board of the Tantramar Heritage Trust took on a major restoration of the carriage factory site focusing on “the horse era of Tantramar.”
+Over 6000 artifacts discovered within the building formed the basis for the contents of the museum.
 Continuing restoration work and further enhancements of the property in 2008 and 2012 have ensured that this historically significant site is preserved for future generations and is available to the public as a museum of unique interest and importance.

 At the rear of the property stands the monument to the Acadian village of Tintamarre, located in this area.

 From Exit 504 on the Trans-Canada Highway take Route 940 north 3 km to Middle Sackville.
 At Silver Lake turn right on Church Street.
-At Middle Sackville Baptist Church turn left and the museum is immediately on your right.
+Follow Church Street around the Baptist Church and the museum is immediately on your right.

 - For information on historical markers placed by Town of Sackville (2000) and Province of New Brunswick (2001) see the Historic Sites listing for Campbell Carriage Factory.